Applying for Norwich Programs from Across the Globe

 The Norwich University TOEFL school code is 3669.

-Official transcripts from international institutions must be evaluated by an approved third-party service provider to determine equivalency to a bachelor’s degree from a regionally or nationally accredited U.S. institution, or equivalent degree from a foreign institution, as evaluated by WES, IERF, SpanTran, or CED with the exception of the following:
+Official transcripts from international institutions must be evaluated by an approved third-party service provider to determine equivalency to a bachelor’s degree from a regionally or nationally accredited U.S. institution, or equivalent degree from a foreign institution, as evaluated by WES, IERF, or SpanTran with the exception of the following:

 - Official English-language transcripts from any Canadian institution approved by CICIC.